Fishing - Popular Smallmouth Bass Flies

 – Use short, deliberate twitches rather than constant movement.

-– Pause after each pop; many strikes come during the pause.
+– Pause after each pop; many strikes happen during the pause.

 8. Muddler Minnow